fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * List comprehensions support multiple levels of looping.

 * List comprehensions with more than two expressions should be avoided. `if`s and `for`s should be used instead.

+### Item 9: Consider Generator Expressions for Large Comprehensions

+* List comprehensions create a new list, so they can be very slow for complex operations and can consume too much memory for large inputs.

+* For these cases, use generator expressions instead of list comprehensions, since they act as iterators.

+*  Generator expressions can be chained by using one expression inside another.
+This works very quickly.

 ### Item 10: Prefer `enumerate` Over `range`